Today in this post, I’m reviewing Kindle Unlimited vs. Prime Reading.

 Winner: Prime Reading

-With prime reading, you can borrow up to 10 titles whereas Kindle Unlimited allows you to have 20 titles borrowed at the same time.
+With prime reading, you can borrow up to 10 titles, whereas Kindle Unlimited allows you to have 20 titles borrowed simultaneously.

 Winner: Kindle Unlimited